 part 2 – I’m that kind of guy

 The safe sign and the notification flash on the screen shield, blink and then fade away.
 The pressure sensors in the seats activate the engine.
 Gently purring, the rover comes to life, instruments flare up on the dashboard and project unto windshield.
-The underground magnetic guidance system pings back on it’s navigation, showing their position on the southern hemisphere of the Moon.
+The underground magnetic guidance system pings back on its navigation, showing their position on the southern hemisphere of the Moon.

 “Great booty, innit?”
 Terry nudges Larry’s elbow, as they take their helmets off.
 Larry, Terry’s twin brother, is paler than usual.
 His grey eyes scan the inside of the cabin.
 No Chinese or Cyrillic characters, he sighs with relief.
 Blue arrows project unto the screen, showing the routes to the nearest landmarks.
 Tycho Crater is eighteen kilometers away.
-Surveyor Tycho City is six point seven, and Surveyor Seven fourteen kilometers north-to-northeast.
+Surveyor Tycho City is six points seven, and Surveyor Seven fourteen kilometers north-to-northeast.
 “Lots of bucks.”
 Terry pats and kisses the console affectionately.
 He pulls his thin lips into a satisfied grin and straps into his seat.
-In the knowledge of a job well done, he holds out his palm, and awaits the high-five.
+In the knowledge of a job well done, he holds out his palm and awaits the high-five.

 A troubled expression crawls over Larry’s forehead.
-A rotten feeling nests in his guts, feels like rats scurrying around in his insides.
+A rotten feeling nest in his guts feels like rats scurrying around in his insides.
 Nausea tunnels into his consciousness.
 He needs a drink.
 He needs a drink badly.
 Not now.
 Some part of his brain screams at his body.
 He notices his hands and his plans waiting for directions from his fluttering, unreliable brain.
 Something is wrong.
 He can’t seem to get a grip on his thoughts.

 The driver’s seat lifts itself to the controls.
 A headache starts from the back of his head.
 His hands tremble to the rhythm of the Vela Pulsar, as he tries to buckle up.
-Third try is the charm.
+The third try is the charm.
 His fingers gravitate towards his breast pocket.
-The cool smooth flask snuggles into his palm.
+The cool, smooth flask snuggles into his palm.
 The cap comes off, as if by itself, and the scent bites his nostrils.
 The tremors drown in the liquid extinguished fire.
 His head clears with the first gulp.
 Larry breathes.

 Terry’s palm dawns in his peripheral field of vision, waiting for acknowledgment.
 He looks away.
 The whiskey cannot wash away the acidic taste of disgust.
-Suddenly, his left hand finds the control stick.
+Suddenly, his left-hand finds the control stick.
 They need to leave the spot right away.
 The rover lurches into barely confident motion, slowly eating away the distance to Tycho Crater.
 A tiny, peculiar ivory-white rock formation grows in the lower left corner of the screen shield.
 The muscles in the back of his throat knot themselves into a steel trap.
 The third gulp of liquor refuses to go down gently.
-It stops at the tight raw spot and dissolves into harsh stinging pain.
+It stops at the tight raw spot and dissolves into sharp stinging pain.
 He forces it down.
 Something is awfully wrong.
 Tears burn in his eyes.
 The bone and ash colored dirt plane outside washes into the glow of the instruments.

 The last words of a poet ring in his ears.
 How easy it is to love something, that goes away forever.
 They belong to Terry, his real twin brother, not to the soggy-brained husk of a human being beside him.
 The chicken-head in the passenger seat cannot grasp the depths of these words, nor the meaning of their lives, their roles in this world.
 Larry’s mouth goes dry.
 Sweat beads glisten above his brows.
 The real Terry dies in his arms, over and over again.
-In his nightmares, his last labored breaths keep him company, as a lullaby of their shared struggle.
+In his nightmares, his last labored breaths keep him company, like a lullaby of their shared struggle.
 Choked pleas spill down his chin, and pool in the depression above his collarbone.
 Eventually, begging becomes calm consent, defense transforms to powerless stirring and then inertia.
 Two final tears mark the end.
 Their shared time ends with the greatest sacrifice.

 The impossible memory of his own death drills through Larry.
 It pierces him between his shoulder blades, and air refuses to enter his lungs.
-His left hand goes numb with shock and pain.
+His left-hand goes numb with shock and pain.
 For a horrified moment, the darkness sweeps him from his feet.
 The current pulls him under, and there the emptiness swarms him, whispers at him in the voice of his dying brother.
 Let your nightmares lead you to salvation.